The 5 Best Canon F-1 Camera Lenses

 Used FD Camera Lens Prices

-What Lens Mount Does the Canon F-1 Use?
+What Lens Mount Does the Canon AE-1 Use?

 Standard Lens Cap Size

-Some zoom and telephoto lenses have bigger filter ring thread diameters as they have substantial front lens elements.
+A few zoom and telephoto lenses have bigger filter ring thread diameters due to the fact that they have sizeable front lens elements.

 FD vs FL Lens Mount

 The Canon FL lens mount was made prior to the FD lens mount.
 You are able to use FL mount lenses on the FD lens mount, and FD lenses can be used on the FL mount.

 What Canon FL lenses do not have the feature to automatically do stop-down metering.
 As a result the an FL lens stopped down by using the depth-of-preview switch to ensure the F-1’s light meter to display the proper reading.

 The whole new FD lens rotates to lock onto the F-1.
 Compared to original FD lenses which have a breech-lock ring at the rear of the lens that needs to be rotated in order to secure a lens.

 FD and new FD lenses are interchangeable with one another.
 There will be no compatibility issues.